-Kwapis, Gregory and In Cahoots partner Alexandra Beattie will produce.
-Kwapis, who last helmed the whale tale Big Miracle, will direct and Gregory is writing the script.
-Kwapis, Beattie and Gregory secured the band’s life rights from the two surviving members, Betty and Dorthy Wiggin, who’ll be consultants on the picture.
+Gregory and In Cahoots partner Alexandra Beattie will produce.
+Gregory is writing the script.
+Beattie and Gregory secured the band’s life rights from the two surviving members, Betty and Dorthy Wiggin, who’ll be consultants on the picture.

 The Shaggs were teenage sisters from rural New Hampshire who formed a band in 1968 at the insistence of their overbearing father, who was convinced their talent would make them stars.
 Their lone studio album, Philosophy Of The World, was ridiculed and barely released, but it was rediscovered in the early 1980s and hailed as groundbreaking outsider music by the likes of Kurt Cobain and Frank Zappa.
 Rolling Stone’s Alt-Rock-A-Rama in 1996 ranked it among the 100 most influential alternative LPs ever released, and in 2007 Blender Magazine named it the 100th most important indie rock album of all time.

-Kwapis and Beattie first approached Gregory in 2003 after seeing the first production of the musical in Los Angeles.
-“Most people are startled when they hear The Shaggs for the first time,” Kwapis said.
+Gregory was first approached in 2003 after the first production of the musical in Los Angeles.
+“Most people are startled when they hear The Shaggs for the first time,” a producer said.
 “Their sound is awkward and unpolished, but their songs have a purity of expression that no amount of musical training can give you.
 And behind the music is a powerful story of three girls who yearn to rise above their meager existence, while under the yoke of demanding father who believes they are destined for greatness.”

-Kwapis and Beattie are represented by UTA and Code Entertainment.
+Beattie is represented by UTA and Code Entertainment.
 Gregory is represented by ICM and Schachter Entertainment.